AI Training ROI: How to Measure What Matters Beyond Completion Rates

 Why this is the most important metric: Manager behaviour is the single strongest predictor of training transfer.
 Research from the Center for Creative Leadership shows that when managers actively reinforce training, application rates increase by 340%.
 When they don't, most training evaporates within two weeks — regardless of how good the content was.

 If your Manager Reinforcement Score is low, no amount of improved content will fix your adoption problem.
 You need to train the managers first.
+This means a 30-minute briefing before the programme launches: here's what your team is learning, here's what you should expect to see, here's how you reinforce it.
+It's a small investment that dramatically changes outcomes.

 How to Set Up a Measurement System

 You don't need expensive analytics platforms to start measuring properly.
-Here's a practical setup that works for most organisations:
+Here's a practical setup that works for most organisations.

 Week 1: Baseline